– Why it’s important to have a will

 Will services offer an important lifeline for anyone who is concerned about leaving a legally binding, watertight will when they are gone.
 They are usually delivered either by will specialists trained in law, or solicitors specialising in wills.

 There will be a charge for will services – but the peace of mind they offer is often invaluable.
 Will services can be conducted face to face, online or via post – so you can choose whichever you are most comfortable with.
-Most commonly face to face meetings are preferred for clarity – as the will writer will come to your home to chat with you.
+Most commonly face to face meetings are preferred for clarity – as the will writer will often come to your home to chat with you.
 Will services may be a good option for you if:

 – You understand how wills work, but need extra advice and assistance to ensure that it is done properly